Office365 provides our email system for students, PGRs and alumni. It also includes OneDrive storage space, and software applications.

 We recommend changing your password only within Office365, not by using Microsoft's separate password reset system.

 Whenever you try to change your password using Microsoft's password reset facility, the University has to verify your request by contacting you on an alternative email or phone.
-Unfortuately, if we don't have your current details, we won't be able to contact you to complete the procedure.
-So, if you have attempted a password change via the Microsoft password reset facility, but not heard back, please email email@example.com explaining the situation.
+Unfortunately, if we don't have your current details, we won't be able to contact you to complete the procedure.
+So, if you have attempted a password change via the Microsoft password reset facility, but not heard back, please email firstname.lastname@example.org explaining the situation.